constantine-nikolaou/GettingStartedWithRails/README.md

 ## RVM (Ruby Version Manager)

-[RVM](http://rvm.io) is a command-line tool that help developers easily install, manage and work with multiple version of Ruby.
+[RVM](http://rvm.io) is a command-line tool that helps developers easily install, manage and work with multiple version of Ruby.

 Use RVM to install a version of Ruby to use while working on our sample application.